GalaxyShard/zigup/README.md

 # How the compilers are managed

-zigup stores each compiler in a global "install directory" in a versioned subdirectory.
-On posix systems the "install directory" is `$HOME/zig` and on windows the install directory will be a directory named "zig" in the same directory as the "zigup.exe".
+zigup stores each compiler and language server in a subdirectory of the installation directory, by default the data directory from [known-folders](https://github.com/ziglibs/known-folders).

-zigup makes the zig program available by creating an entry in a directory that occurs in the `PATH` environment variable.
-On posix systems this entry is a symlink to one of the `zig` executables in the install directory.
-On windows this is an executable that forwards invocations to one of the `zig` executables in the install directory.
+(TODO: temporarily removed) Zigup can optionally symlink a "default" Zig/ZLS.
+On windows this will create an executable that forwards invocations to one of the `zig`/`zls` executables in the install directory.

-Both the "install directory" and "path link" are configurable through command-line options `--install-dir` and `--path-link` respectively.
-# Building

-Run `zig build` to build, `zig build test` to test and install with:
+Options can be configured via the following command line options:
 ```
-# install to a bin directory with
-cp zig-out/bin/zigup BIN_PATH
+# Single-run
+--install-dir DIR
+# TODO: these do nothing
+--zig-symlink FILE_PATH
+--zls-symlink FILE_PATH

+# Persist settings (saves in the default configuration directory from known-folders)
+zigup set-install-dir DIR
+zigup set-zig-symlink FILE_PATH
+zigup set-zls-symlink FILE_PATH
 ```

-# Building Zigup

-Zigup is currently built/tested using zig master (0.14.0-dev).

-# TODO

-* set/remove compiler in current environment without overriding the system-wide version.

-# Dependencies

-On linux and macos, zigup depends on `tar` to extract the compiler archive files (this may change in the future).

 # License